AlfiePerkins1/CSGO-Bible/Bible.md

     - In order for the T's to win the round they must either
       1. Plant and exploded the bomb on either site(*A or B*)
       2. Kill all CT's before time expires
+    - At the end of the game all players ranks in the game will become visible
+    - All players must be Private Level 2 to play Competitive
+    - Friendly fire & collisions are enabled
+    - Players can only spectate their teamates when they die
   - Casual
+    - Similiar to Competitive with minor changes
+    - Team size becomes 10 player per team
+    - Economy system changes in order to make a full buy possible each round to maximise play time
+    - Collisions and friendly fire is disabled
+    - The game ends after one team reaches 8 rounds
+    - The number of grenades you can purchase is reduced
+    - Players can spectate **everyone** after they die
+    - Casual games are losely based off your Competitive rank however not exactly
   - Deathmatch (DM)
+    -
   - Arms Race
   - Demolition
   - Wingman